hashintel/hash/apps/hash-agents/README.md

 All logs will be output to a `$HASH_AGENT_RUNNER_LOG_FOLDER/run-TIMESTAMP.log` file, where `TIMESTAMP` is the time the module was started.
 If the environment variable is not set, the logs will be output to the `logs` directory.

-## Development
+## Developing agents

+> Whenever you're making changes to the `io_types.ts` file for an agent, be sure to re-run the `yarn build` command to ensure the python typings are up to date.

 ### Adding a new agent

 To add a new agent, you need to create a new module in the [`app/agents/`](app/agents) directory.
 For this, it's recommended to copy the `template` module and rename it to the name of your agent.

 You should have an `io_types.ts` file in this newly copied directory, this folder contains your `Input` and `Output` types.
-These types are the shape of the data your agent expects to receive and the shape of the data your agent will return to callers in JSON format. **Be sure keep the type names** as other parts of the system expect them to exist.
+These types are the shape of the data your agent expects to receive and the shape of the data your agent will return to callers in JSON format. **Be sure to keep the type names** as other parts of the system expect them to exist.
 You can make the types the empty object `{}` if no input or output is required.

 To avoid going through the top-level module it's possible to directly invoke the agent module, e.g.: